Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ros2 topic pub -1 /goal_pose geometry_msgs/PoseStamped "{header: {stamp: {sec: 0}, frame_id: 'map'}, pose: {position: {x: 2.0, y: 7.0, z: 0.0}, orientation: {w: 1.0}}}"
     ```

     Go ahead and publish different goal poses.
 In Unity, you should be able to see the goal pose drawing and the window update as messages are received on the topic!
-You can also click and drag the edges of the UI to adjust the size and placement of the topic's window.

-    > Your UI layout and visualized topics are automatically saved to your local machine, which will be loaded next time you enter Play mode.

-    > You can also specifically export and load layouts from your filesystem using the HUD's `Layout` tab.
-Learn more about this feature in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).

     ![](images/viz_goalpose.png)